kyma-project/kyma/docs/getting-started/08-connect-external-application.md

 1. Once in the `order-service` Namespace, go to **Configuration** > **API Rules** > **commerce-mock** in the left navigation panel.
 2. Open the link under the **Host** column to access Commerce mock.
 3. Click **Connect**.
-4. Paste the previously copied URL with the token, check **Insecure Connection** and confirm by selecting **Connect** and wait until the application gets connected.
+4. Paste the previously copied URL with the token, check **Insecure Connection**, confirm by selecting **Connect**, and wait until the application gets connected.
 5. Select **Register All** on the **Local APIs** tab or just register **SAP Commerce Cloud - Events** to be able to send events.

 Once registered, you will see all Commerce mock APIs and events available under the **Remote APIs** tab.